-At Armormax, we are constantly designing a better bullet-resistant glass, commonly known as “bulletproof glass“.
+At Armormax, we are constantly designing better bullet-resistant glass, commonly known as “bulletproof glass“.
 The glass has a singular purpose: stopping bullets.
 Learn about the process of making bulletproof glass and how it helps protect you from harm.

 Materials for Bulletproof Glass

 The bulk of the bullet-stopping materials used in glass are going to be layers of acrylic, polycarbonate, polyurethane (or other resins), and fiberglass.
 Although these materials used together can stop bullets, it is not “bulletproof”.
 Due to the nature of science, if you apply enough pressure, any object will break.
-Even a glass which can weather a shotgun blast or a burst from an AK-47 will eventually succumb to an attacker with sufficient ammunition.
+Even a glass that can weather a shotgun blast or a burst from an AK-47 will eventually succumb to an attacker with sufficient ammunition.

 Layers on Layers

 In order to increase the protection, the materials are organized into layers to create the highest amount of resistance for the glass.
-These materials are seemed together through an autoclave process.
-The bulletproof glass is usually made from a combination of two or more types of glass: one hard and one soft.
+These materials seem together through an autoclave process.
+Bulletproof glass is usually made from a combination of two or more types of glass: one hard and one soft.
 The hard glass disperses the energy throughout the glass and flattens the tip of the bullet.
 The softer layer of glass makes the glass more elastic, so the glass can flex instead of shatter.
 The process is repeated to increase the level of protection, alternating between hard and soft layers of glass.
-Both types of glass must have almost the same refraction, to keep the bulletproof window transparent and undistorted.
+Both types of the glass must have almost the same refraction, to keep the bulletproof window transparent and undistorted.

 Thickness of Bulletproof Glass